View resources

 Introduction

-Head injuries are a common paediatric ED presentation, accounting for 1 – 2% of all presentations to specialist children’s emergency services within Australia.1 Although most are minor, head injuries remain a significant cause of morbidity and mortality.
+Head injuries are a common paediatric ED presentation, accounting for 1 – 2% of all presentations to specialist children’s emergency services within Australia1.
+Although most are minor, head injuries remain a significant cause of morbidity and mortality.

-Children with clinical features of head injury at the “milder”, and by far more prevalent end of the spectrum, present their own challenges and differentiating the child with the truly low risk head injury from those at risk of a clinically significant injury, such as an intracranial bleed or a depressed skull fracture, can be problematic.
+Children with clinical features of head injury at the “milder”, and by far more prevalent end of the spectrum, present their own challenges.
+Differentiating the child with the truly low risk head injury from those at risk of a clinically significant injury, such as an intracranial bleed or a depressed skull fracture, can be problematic.
 While a CT (Computed Tomography) scan is the investigation of choice to exclude such injuries in the acute setting, it is neither feasible nor ethical to scan every child presenting given concerns with radiation exposure, the potential need for sedation and/or transfer, and resource costs.

 Several clinical decision rules (CDRs) have been derived to risk stratify children with isolated head injuries and thus to guide clinicians in imaging and discharge decisions.
 This guideline is informed by the highest performing CDRs in our setting and adopts the concept of the clinico-radiological rule to enable an evidence-based approach to the decision making around head injury management in Queensland.